gaepdit/e-Sample-Entry-CSV/docs/index.md

 ## Data entry

 Some fields in the spreadsheet require that a selection be made from a drop-down list.
-The list can be accessed either by using the mouse or by hitting `Alt+DownArrow` on the keyboard.
+The list can be accessed either by using the mouse or by pressing the "Alt" key plus the down arrow on the keyboard.

 Instructions for each column are provided below.
 Columns marked with a ★ are required.
 Columns marked with a ☆ are conditionally required (depending on other entries/values).
 Columns marked with a 🗏 require that the value be selected from a pre-defined list.